MohamedAli1995/Cifar-100-Classifier/README.md

 ```
 {
   "mode":"train",                  - mode:train, test, prediction.
+  "model":"TinyVgg",               - model_name to be used, leave it to TinyVGG it has the best accuracy.
   "num_epochs": 800,               - Numer of epochs to train the model if it is in train mode.
   "learning_rate": 0.0001,         - Learning rate used for training the model.
   "batch_size": 256,               - Batch size for training, validation and testing sets(#TODO: edit single batch_size per mode)